 When I went to seminary to train to be a pastor, I was met with several surprises.

 I think I expected all of the students to look like monks or something.
-Instead, I saw students who were tall and skinny, and some who were short and fat.
+Instead, I saw students who were male and female, tall and skinny, and some who were short and fat.
 I saw guys running around in T-shirts throwing footballs, and I saw egg-heads with wire-rimmed glasses carrying briefcases.
-Suddenly, it was as if God spoke to me and said, “Bob, I’ve got a great variety of churches out there, and I have called all of these different people to serve my different churches.”
+Suddenly, it was as if God spoke to me and said, “Bob, I’ve got a great variety of churches and ministries out there, and I have called all of these different people to serve in different places.”

 Soon after we arrived on campus, one of the administrators made a speech about following God’s purpose.
 If we were studying to be pastors, he recommended getting the M.Div. degree (Master of Divinity).
 If we were studying for youth or education ministry, he recommended the M.R.E.
 (Masters of Religious Education), and for music ministers he recommended the M.C.M.
 (Masters of Church Music).

 He told us that one young lady came to the seminary, and told him that God had called her to be a pastor’s wife.
-She was looking for her Mrs. degree!
-Sure enough, after a few weeks, he saw her holding hands with a young ministerial student, and the next year, they were married.
-She knew her purpose and went after it.
+We had plenty of female students on campus, many of them studying to be student ministers, music ministers, missionaries, etc. But not this lady.
+She was looking for her MRS degree!
+Sure enough, after a few weeks, he saw her holding hands with a young ministerial student, and the next year they were married.
+She knew her purpose, and went after it.